 A Look At Giacomo Puccini

 Recently, Gary and I along with our friend Victoria from Florence went and visited the Puccini Museum in Lucca.
 Frankly, I was surprised to find the building in such wonderful condition.
 However, I read later that in 1974, Puccini’s daughter-in-law, Rita Dell’Anna donated the home to the Puccini Foundation with the purpose of transforming it into a museum.
-It was a meticulous restoration in 2011 which recreated the home as it was when Giacomo lived there when he was young.
+It was a meticulous restoration in 2011 that recreated the home as it was when Giacomo lived there when he was young.

 The Music Room